elixir-europe/BioHackathon-projects-2020/projects/15/README.md

-# *Project* 15 Exporting rich metadata and provenance from Galaxy using RO-Crate packaging.
+# Project 15: Exporting rich metadata and provenance from Galaxy using RO-Crate packaging.
 (23)

 ## Abstract